letsencrypt/website/content/en/docs/revoking.md

 There are several [reasons other than the compromise of the a private key](https://en.wikipedia.org/wiki/Certificate_revocation_list#Reasons_for_revocation) that can be [specified to Certbot](https://certbot.eff.org/docs/using.html#revoking-certificates).
-For reasons other than `keycompromise`, including `unspecified`, there are two additional methods to prove your authorization to order the revocation:
+For reasons other than `keyCompromise`, including `unspecified`, there are two additional methods to prove your authorization to order the revocation:

 ## From the account that issued the certificate